wstrinz/spotify-mcp-server/README.md

 7. The server will automatically refresh the access token when needed, using the refresh token.

-## Integrating with Claude Desktop and Cursor
+## Integrating with Claude Desktop, Cursor, and VsCode [Via Cline model extension](https://marketplace.visualstudio.com/items/?itemName=saoudrizwan.claude-dev)

 To use your MCP server with Claude Desktop, add it to your Claude configuration: